wein.plus

 Designation for a type of wine which, in accordance with the country-specific wine law requirements, is pressed from one determining grape variety with usually at least 85%; see under varietal purity.

-Designation (also pure varietal) for a wine that has been pressed 100% from a single grape variety.
-If other grape varieties are also involved (even if only slightly), strictly speaking one cannot speak of "varietally pure", although in the case of a clearly dominant grape variety, the term varietally pure is also used colloquially.
+Designation (also pure variety) for a wine that has been pressed 100% from a single grape variety.
+If other grape varieties are also involved (even if only to a minor extent), it is not strictly speaking possible to speak of "single-varietal", although the term "single-varietal" is also used colloquially for a clearly dominant grape variety.
 However, the term is not regulated by wine law.
 Within the EU, however, there is a wine law regulation for the naming of grape varieties on the label.
-If a single grape variety is indicated there, its share must be at least 85% (USA or Australia only 75%).
-The remaining 15% can be supplemented by other varieties, but they do not appear on the label.
+If a single grape variety is stated on the label, its share must be at least 85% (USA or Australia only 75%).
+The remaining 15% can be supplemented by other varieties, but do not appear on the label.

 sortenrein - Krig mit Weintraube weiß sowie eine Weintraube blau